-The reason people continue to prefer direct mail (previous surveys revealed the same result) is that they are becoming more and more inundated with junk mail in their digital inbox.
-According to a 2013 Harvard Business Review article, "Nearly 145 billion emails are sent daily and, of that, 94 billion is spam."
+The reason people continue to prefer direct mail (as many surveys have revealed over the years) is that they are becoming more and more inundated with junk mail in their digital inbox.
 I know that I personally HATE getting email from a business that I didn't give my email address to, and I know I'm not alone in that.